Kang Daniel: Early life and education

+In mid-2018, Kang enrolled in the Department of Applied Music at Kyung Hee Cyber University.

+Career

+Early career

 Prior to appearing on Produce 101 Season 2, Kang had trained for two years and one month.
 He initially started as a trainee under B2M Entertainment until the company's acquisition and then became a trainee under MMO Entertainment.
 Throughout this training period, Kang did not receive dance or singing lessons due to both company's financial instability.
 One of the most notable moments during his time as a trainee was his appearance on Her Secret Weapon, performing "Invitation" by Uhm Jung-hwa, where he served as a backup dancer to Fiestar's Cao Lu and Spica's Sihyun.